tavissiva/searchnewsapi/README.md

 # News Search API

 Searching a keyword in a google using **requests,BeautifulSoup** library in python, it returns the list of URL link.
 Using one of the link to scrape the web content in a website.
-After scraping the headline content, Build an api using FLASK-RESTFUL-API which return the responce as a json object contains resource content, content information link further search, source content link,  query all link.
+After scraping the headline content, Build an api using FLASK-RESTFUL-API which return the responce as a json object contains resource content, content information link further search the source content link and  query all the link.
+[News API Service](http://newsapiservice.herokuapp.com/)